 Because the grant of awards under the 2015 Stock Plan is within the discretion of the Administrator, we cannot determine the dollar value or number of shares of common stock that will in the future be received by or allocated to any participant in the 2015 Stock Plan, except with respect to non-employee directors.
-Under our non-employee director compensation policy, each continuing non-employee director is eligible to receive an annual option grant to purchase up to 12,000 shares of common stock on the date of each annual meeting of stockholders.
+Under our non-employee director compensation policy, each continuing non-employee director is eligible to receive an annual option grant to purchase up to 24,000 shares of common stock on the date of each annual meeting of stockholders.
 We anticipate that any such stock options will continue to be granted under the 2015 Stock Plan if this Proposal 4 is approved by our stockholders.
 For additional information regarding our current compensation program for non-employee directors, please see "Director Compensation" below.

-Name and Position Number of Shares Subject to Grant (#) All current directors who are not executive officers as a group (6 persons) 72,000 per calendar year
+Name and Position Number of Shares Subject to Grant (#) All current directors who are not executive officers as a group (6 persons) ectors who are not executive officers as a group (6 persons)